The HESTA Fund ABN is 64 971 749 321.

 And it’s easier than ever: you can join online right now.

-It’s also on your HESTA welcome letter or email, statements and e-newsletters.
+Your member number is also on your HESTA welcome letter or email, statements and e-newsletters.

 Or, you can call us on 1800 813 327 between 8am-8pm AET, Monday to Friday and we'll be happy to give you your member number over the phone once we've checked your details.